janabel/frog-counting/README.md

-# POD-counting
+# FROG-counting

-Application allowing you to generate proofs about having n PODS using folding schemes and the Sonobe library
+Application allowing you to generate proofs about having n frogs using folding schemes and the Sonobe library

 ## Development

 Start by running:
+`npm init -y`
 `npm install`

 To initialize a Vite bundler for opening the webpage on a local host, run the following command: